Robust PAMPA Scheme in the DG Formulation on Unstructured Triangular Meshes: bound preservation, oscillation elimination, and boundary conditions: Robust Schemes

 Here, $C_{\kappa}$ is a problem-independent parameter and we simply take $C_{\kappa}=1$ in this paper, $\vert e\vert$ denotes the length of the edge $e\subset\partial K$, $\Vert\mbu_{\mathrm h}^{(i)}-\langle\mbu_{\mathrm h}^{(i)}\rangle_\Omega\Vert_{L^\infty(\Omega)}$ is evaluated at all DoFs and the integration on $e$ is approximated by the Gauss quadrature rule and $\langle\mbu_{\mathrm h}^{(i)}\rangle_\Omega=\frac{1}{\vert\Omega\vert}\int_\Omega \mbu_{\mathrm h}^{(i)}\;\mathrm d\mbx$. $\bm\alpha=(\alpha_1,\ldots,\alpha_d)$ is the multi-index with $\vert\bm\alpha\vert=\sum_{j=1}^d\alpha_j$ and the operator $\partial^{\bm\alpha}$ is defined as

 In the numerical implementation, to mitigate the effects of round-off errors, the condition $\widehat\mbu_{\mathrm h}^{(i)}\equiv\langle\widehat\mbu_{\mathrm h}^{(i)}\rangle_\Omega$ is replaced with

 In the end, the convex BP OE parameters for updating internal (resp. boundary) DoFs are defined as the minimal values between the BP parameters $\eta_e$ (resp. $\eta_\sigma$) and the OE parameters given in \eqref{eq:OE_param}.
+Namely, we take